 Engagement can take many forms, so it’s important to decide what behavior you want to drive.
 Do you want to increase customer activity within the product and keep users engaged in the product longer?
 Or do you want to build a customer community so that you can provide many-to-many customer support by putting your power users to work?

 By outlining your desired outcomes, you can start identifying the success metrics that measure your progress towards improving customer engagement.

 While the definition of customer engagement is vague and open to interpretation, the metrics that your company uses to measure engagement shouldn’t be.
 Define exactly what you want to achieve with a customer engagement strategy before you decide what activities to fund.

 Using the metrics you’ve defined as your success benchmarks, identify the company actions that will drive these behaviors.
 Outcome metrics are lagging indicators - when customers are engaged, then these outcomes will happen.
 Developing a strategy involves coming up with leading indicators that will result in the desired outcomes.

-Remember, customer engagement is a two-way street - if you start sending content at your customers that they aren’t reading or responding to, that’s not customer engagement.
-That’s just a one-sided conversation.
+Remember, customer engagement is a two-way street - if you start sending content to your customers that they aren’t reading or responding to, that’s not customer engagement.
+That’s just a one-sided reach-out.
 For true customer engagement, customers have to choose to interact with you.